 Ammonia (NH3) is a chemical byproduct that is produced from decomposed wastes of aquariums.
 At high levels, ammonia poisoning can promptly embed in and affect all the organisms in your aquarium.

 As a result, it is crucial to completely cycle a new fish tank and keep an effective biological filter.

 Ammonia is the very first step in promoting the nitrogen cycle in a fish tank.

 Aquarium Nitrogen Cycle

 The nitrogen cycle is a natural process that occurs in aquariums to convert Ammonia to nitrate with the help of beneficial bacteria.
-This is a must-needed process in your fish tank to keep healthy condition.
+This is a must-needed process in your fish tank to keep it in healthy condition.

 A source of Ammonia is required to start the cycling process as it is typically created via fish waste and other biological wastes generated in aquariums.

-Then, various aquarium-specific items may be utilized to dose Ammonia, or pure Ammonia might be included.
+Then, various aquarium-specific items may be utilized to dose Ammonia or pure Ammonia might be included.
 An additional, prominent approach is to ‘ghost feed,’ which essentially allows leftover food to decay and launch Ammonia (keeping no fish in aquariums).